ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 </div>

 # :unicorn: A Gentle Introduction

-FusionCache is an easy to use, high performance and robust **multi-level cache** with some advanced features.
+FusionCache is an easy to use, high performance and robust cache with an optional distributed 2nd layer and some advanced features.

-It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and optionally a distributed, 2nd level cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).
+It uses a memory cache (any impl of the standard `IMemoryCache` interface) as the **primary** backing store and, optionally, a distributed cache (any impl of the standard `IDistributedCache` interface) as a **secondary** backing store for better resilience and higher performance, for example in a multi-node scenario or to avoid the typical effects of a cold start (initial empty cache, maybe after a restart).

+Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep each node's memory cache perfectly synchronized, without any additional work.

-FusionCache includes some advanced features like a **fail-safe** mechanism, **cache stampede** prevention, fine grained **soft/hard timeouts** with **background factory completion**, customizable **extensive logging** and more (see below).
+FusionCache also includes some advanced features like a **fail-safe** mechanism, **cache stampede** prevention, fine grained **soft/hard timeouts** with **background factory completion**, customizable **extensive logging** and more (see below).

 <div style="text-align:center;">